Graduate Diploma in Machine Learning

 You could help companies or public service providers provide unheard levels of personalised service.
 You might play a part in fully automating cities’ public transport systems for unprecedented reliability.
 Perhaps you’ll have a role in reducing the risk of skin sun damage with personalised AI risk monitoring technology.

 The degree also provides an outstanding foundation for further advanced study, offering significant credit towards our Master of Machine Learning.

 For those who are based in Adelaide, we will be offering a blended delivery mode that combines face-to-face with remote learning in as many courses as possible, taking into consideration social distancing and hygiene.
 All lectures will continue to be delivered online for the remainder of the year, with some exceptions.

 For our students who are studying offshore for the remainder of the 2020 Academic Year, the University will continue to offer high-quality access to the learning resources remotely.
 This includes all lectures, tutorials and other support material.
 Students will be advised in advance if there are course components that cannot be provided in remote mode and, wherever possible, offered alternative courses.

 Choose your applicant type to view the relevant admissions information for this program.

 SATAC Code 3GD105 Deferment Yes - 2 year Intake February and July Enquiries Future Students teamGraduate entry

-Prerequisites SACE Stage 2 Mathematical Methods (or equivalent) Higher Education Study A completed Bachelor degree or equivalent with a minimum GPA of 4.5.SATAC Code: 3GD105
+Prerequisites SACE Stage 2 Mathematical Methods (or equivalent) MathTrackX is an online bridging program available as a recognised alternative to Mathematical Methods.
+Higher Education Study A completed Bachelor degree or equivalent with a minimum GPA of 4.5.SATAC Code: 3GD105

 English Language Requirements